 It is always sensible to learn in advance about the climate of the location you are visiting to prepare yourself for your trip.
-In such a complex, fascinating country, it is even more essential to learn about the climate of Egypt, their culture, their food, their visa requirements and other similar topics to ensure you have an enjoyable stay.
+In such a complex, fascinating country, it is even more essential to learn about the climate of Egypt, their culture, their food, Egyptian tourist visas and other similar topics to ensure you have an enjoyable stay.

 In this article we guide you through the various climate zones, even though Egypt is pretty hot most of the time.
 Coastal resorts will be cooler with a sea breeze, even though the breeze is warm.